glotzerlab/p4/readme.md

         - same as now
     - Interaction model is same as now (just a dict of strings and Interactions)
 - Allow user to save interaction models to json
+- double-check all indexing/array orientation logic
+- allow user to save Field to npz
+- allow user to merge fields by addition or overlay
+- write tests